 Matthew “Bones” Hooks

 Matthew “Bones” Hooks, who was born to former slaves, is best remembered as a famed cowboy, an Amarillo civic leader and the first black person to serve on a Potter County grand jury.
+Matthew got his name because he was so skinny as a boy.

 Hooks was also a religious leader and businessman who lived in the early Texas Panhandle towns of Mobeetie and Clarendon.
 He worked to establish the North Heights subdivision in Amarillo.